immersive-web/webxr-input-profiles/README.md

 }
 ```

 If the thumbstick or touchpad is able to be depressed in an analog manner, the data source must also include an `analogButtonValues` property with a value of `true`.
+If the thumbstick or touchpad is capable of reporting a deadzone "touched" status but cannot be pressed, the data source must also include a `pressUnsupported` property with a value of `true`.

 ## Visual Responses
 The visual representation of a motion controller in a VR must respond to reflect its physical state in the real-world.
 For example, when a physical thumbstick is moved to the left, the virtual thumbstick should also move to the left.
 In order to do this without requiring custom code for each `Gamepad.id`, the schema defines an array of `visualResponse` objects.